-- A representative sample of Oregonians strongly support an increase in State funding for childcare options and infrastructure, regardless of demographic distinction.
+- A representative sample of Oregonians strongly supports an increase in State funding for childcare options and infrastructure, regardless of demographic distinction.
 This a bipartisan issue.

-- Six in ten Oregonians say State and Federal government should step up to address the childcare crisis.
+- Six in ten Oregonians say State and Federal governments should step up to address the childcare crisis.

 Impacts on Ability to Hire and Retain Employees

 Among Oregonians who are employers, a majority say that access to childcare impacts their ability to hire and/or retain employees (54%) (Q30).

 Of the respondents who have children under the age of 6 in their home, four in six spend time on childcare transportation each day (65%).
 Among those who do spend time transporting their children to and from childcare each day, the average time spent is 27 minutes (Q21).